nikitavoloboev/data/web/webassembly.md

 # [WebAssembly](https://webassembly.org/)

 [Wasmer](https://docs.wasmer.io/) is great runtime to execute WebAssembly on the server.
 [Zaplib](https://github.com/Zaplib/zaplib) is great library.
+[WebAssembly Weekly](https://wasmweekly.news/) is good newsletter to stay up to date on WASM.

 ## Links